GeekTrainer/learn-django/Module6/Module6_Unit3.md

 dogsforadoptionproject.azurewebsites.net
 ```

-While we are able to access the app page it only shows the Azure default page as we still need to upload the Django project code.
+While we are able to access the app page it only shows the Azure default page.
+In order to see our app in action let's continue and upload the Django project code.